Equality before the law

 Article 7 of the Universal Declaration of Human Rights (UDHR) states: "All are equal before the law and are entitled without any discrimination to equal protection of the law".
-Thus, everyone must be treated equally under the law regardless of race, gender, color, ethnicity, religion, disability, or other characteristics, without privilege, discrimination or bias.
+Thus, it states that everyone must be treated equally under the law regardless of race, gender, color, ethnicity, religion, disability, or other characteristics, without privilege, discrimination or bias.
 The general guarantee of equality is provided by most of the world's national constitutions, but specific implementations of this guarantee vary.
 For example, while many constitutions guarantee equality regardless of race, only a few mention the right to equality regardless of nationality.